tovaperlman/ITU_Project/itu-project/docs/datagat.md

 5. Speedtest Data

     Speedtest data provides global fixed broadband and mobile (cellular) network performance metrics.
-The dataset provided by [Ookla Open Data Projects](https://www.ookla.com/ookla-for-good) in zoom level 16 web mercator tiles (approximately 610.8 meters by 610.8 meters at the equator).
+The dataset provided by [Ookla Open Data Projects](https://www.ookla.com/ookla-for-good) is in zoom level 16 web mercator tiles (approximately 610.8 meters by 610.8 meters at the equator).
 Data is provided in both Shapefile format as well as Apache Parquet with geometries represented in Well Known Text (WKT) projected in EPSG:4326.
 Download speed, upload speed, and latency are collected via the Speedtest by Ookla applications and averaged for each tile.

     Each tile contains the following adjoining attributes: